sunwenqi10/sunwenqi10.github.io/_posts/2019-02-19-Introduction_to_Neural_Network.md

-    A_prev -- activations from previous layer (or input data): (size of previous layer, number of examples) W -- weights matrix: numpy array of shape (size of current layer, size of previous layer) b -- bias vector, numpy array of shape (size of the current layer, 1) activation -- the activation to be used in this layer, stored as a text string: "sigmoid" or "relu" or "none"
+    A_prev -- activations from previous layer (or input data): (size of previous layer, number of examples) W -- weights matrix: numpy array of shape (size of current layer, size of previous layer) b -- bias vector, numpy array of shape (size of the current layer, 1) activation -- the activation to be used in this layer, stored as a text string: 'sigmoid' or 'relu' or 'none'

     Returns:
     A -- the output of the activation function, also called the post-activation value